ajna-finance/ajna-core/tests/INVARIANTS.md

 - **RE4**:  Reserves are unchanged by withdrawing deposit (quote token) from a bucket after the penalty period hes expired
 - **RE5**:  Reserves are unchanged by adding collateral token into a bucket
 - **RE6**:  Reserves are unchanged by removing collateral token from a bucket
-- **RE7**:  Reserves increase by 7% of the loan quantity upon the first take (including depositTake or arbTake) and increase/decrease by bond penalty/reward on take.
+- **RE7**:  Reserves increase by bond penalty/reward plus borrower penalty on take above TP.
-- **RE8**:  Reserves are unchanged under takes/depositTakes/arbTakes after the first take but increase/decrease by bond penalty/reward on take.
+- **RE8**:  Reserves increase by bond penalty/reward plus borrower penalty on bucket takes above TP.
-- **RE9**:  Reserves increase by 3 months of interest when a loan is kicked
+- **RE9**:  Reserves unchanges by takes and bucket takes below TP.
 - **RE10**: Reserves increase by origination fee: max(1 week interest, 0.05% of borrow amount), on draw debt
 - **RE11**: Reserves decrease by claimableReserves by kickReserveAuction
 - **RE12**: Reserves decrease by amount of reserve used to settle a auction
+- **RE13**: Reserves are unchanged by kick

 ## Rewards
 - **RW1**: Staking rewards must be less than reward cap percentage multiplied by ajna burned (`newRewards < REWARD_CAP * totalBurnedInPeriod`) for any given time period (`epoch`)